Gashmob/YesChief/README.md

 Devel packages are also build for each push to master branch in [package workflow](https://github.com/Gashmob/YesChief/actions/workflows/package.yml?query=branch%3Amaster).

-A nix package version is also available under [tools/nix/yeschief.nix](https://github.com/Gashmob/YesChief/blob/master/tools/nix/yeschief.nix).
+A nix flake package is also available inside [flake.nix](./flake.nix).

 For CMake based projects, you can simply use `FetchContent` this way: